purchasingtoolpak/agency-jekyll-theme/README.md

 ###Services - now Usage

-See pre-defined icons such as globe, certificatte etc in the css-font awesome file
+See pre-defined icons such as globe, certificate etc in the css-font awesome file

 ###Portfolio